 If you tend to forget to water your plants, this is one of the best indoor trees for you.

 It has a bulbous base that can retain water for weeks.
-The leaves are long like straps, and even when they don’t get any water, they never look like they are wilting.
+Also, the leaves are long like straps, and even when they don’t get any water, they never look like they are wilting.

 Light Requirements